openspending/community.openspending.org/blog/_posts/2013-06-28-spending-data-party-announce.md

 <a href="http://www.flickr.com/photos/94746900@N06/9155317160/" title="lagos_lite by anderspedersenOKF, on Flickr"><img src="http://farm6.staticflickr.com/5516/9155317160_2fde6deae9_z.jpg" width="540" height="404" alt="commons.wikimedia.org"></a>

-We're thrilled to

-up the spending in your city during our spending data party in July.
-In collaboration with Hasadna (israel), OKF Japan, OpenBudgetOakland and hopefully many more we're looking to open up city spending near you.
+We're thrilled to announce that we're organising a global City Spending Party July 19th to 21st.
+The event is a community event organised with budget transparency groups like Hasadna (israel), OpenBudgetOakland, OKF Japan and OKF Nepal.
+We're hoping that many more of you will join to open up city spending near you.

 You can sign up for the [Spending Data Party here](https://docs.google.com/a/okfn.org/forms/d/1uHNAh9cfP_F5nudGfhV8t0XnNPmFL7cXhkuqWHAMaR4/viewform).

 ####Do you live in a city?
-More than half of us [live in cities](http://www.unfpa.org/pds/urbanization.htm).
-Whether your your local bus service is paid by your city, council or [Município](http://en.wikipedia.org/wiki/Municipalities_of_Brazil) chances are that the service is operated locally and that you know who would have the information.
+More than half of us [live in a city](http://www.unfpa.org/pds/urbanization.htm).
+From schools to fire brigades cities are responsible for some of the most important services we can think of when it comes to government.
+So whether the nearby school is paid by your city, council or [Município](http://en.wikipedia.org/wiki/Municipalities_of_Brazil) chances are that the service is operated locally and that you know who would have the information.
 So whereever you live there is a local that can be opened budget.
 With the City Spending Data Party we want to open budget and spending data from cities to help us all get a sense of where the money is being spend.

 What do we want to help create?<br>
 - How much does my city spend on education?